liaud77/my-web/files/machinery.md

 - Utilized long tail keywords to form a keyword cluster, including specific technology and use cases, e.g. *dustless sander with vacuum*, *dustless sander drywall*, etc., blending technical specs (for professionals) and user-friendly guides (for DIY audiences).

 ### Impact
-- The demo article became a key asset in the sales team’s pitch, helping secure the client’s partnership.
+- This demo article became a key asset in the sales team’s pitch, helping secure the client’s partnership.

 <a id="content"></a>